eigemx/unvpp/README.md

 }
 ```

-unvpp is designed to have a minimal interface, you can understand more about the various types included in `unv::Mesh` struct by simply inspecting `<unvpp/unvpp.h>` file!
+unvpp is designed to have a minimal interface, you can understand more about the various types included in `unvpp::Mesh` struct by simply inspecting `<unvpp/unvpp.h>` file!

 ## Issues
 unvpp is under active development, please feel free to open an issue for any bugs or wrong behaviour